 Fears Accompanied The Change

-People may not say this directly, but in one way or another, they may express one of the following fears:
+People may not say this directly, but in one way or another, they may express one of these fears:

 - They will see how little I really do